Dynamics CRM: The importance of the Lead entity

 One issue I often come across with Dynamics CRM customisations is clients being puzzled about the Leads entity.
 I do have a share of clients that genuinely have no need for the Lead entity, but you’ll be surprised how many people turn a blind eye to Leads based purely on misunderstandings and incorrect assumptions.
 Then when we get to explain the real use of the Lead entity they would often go “oh, wait.
 We do want that!”
 So I decided to write this post about why I find Leads to be of such importance in Dynamics CRM.

-Leads are records of a sales qualifying process.
 Basically, creating and qualifying a lead can provide useful information into marketing and sales.
 For instance, suppose you went to an industry event representing your organisation from where you obtained 150 business cards.
 You would like to then register those business cards into Dynamics CRM so you can follow up with some sales opportunities.

 At this point, all you have is business cards.
 These cards represent potential clients, but not your actual clients.
 Sure you could go ahead and register them as accounts and/or contacts, however you’ll be missing important information about qualifying those records, and likely to have wasted your time if the potential client is not interested in a possible deal.